 In June 2020, we initiated our commercial launch of Jelmyto in the United States.
 We have staffed, trained and prepared a customer-facing team that includes territory business managers with deep experience in both urology and oncology.
-These territory business managers are led by seven regional business directors, who are in turn supported by three regional operations managers.
+These territory business manager positions are led by seven regional business director positions, who are in turn supported by seven regional operations manager positions.
 Each region is additionally supported by one to two clinical nurse educators to provide education and training around instillation, as well as a field reimbursement manager to help ensure access and reimbursement for appropriate patients.
 In addition, our organization currently includes several medical science liaisons who appropriately engage with physicians interested in learning more about UroGen, Jelmyto and our technology, both in person and virtually.
 In total, our customer-facing team comprises approximately 80 representatives.